nvpro-samples/vk_gaussian_splatting/README.md

 ## Profiling with NSight

-Note for me: Would be interesting with screen shots.
-But can we compare two pipeline isnce it deos use sample timeline and not time based ?
+> Note for self: Would be interesting with screen shots.
+But can we compare two pipeline isnce it does use sample timeline and not time based ?

 ## References